igumnoff/igumnoff.github.io/about.md

 ## Work experience

 ### Jetico, Finland.
 September 2020 — till now.
-Rust developer.
+Senior Rust developer.

 Development of an AI Server that analyzes the contents of documents: Actix-web, Hagging Face Candle.